conradakunga/Blog/_posts/2020-06-22-joining-strings-part-3.md

 Console.WriteLine(holidays);
 ```

-With string interpolation, you can do this directly
+With string interpolation, you can do this directly:

 ```csharp
 holidays.Append($"Christmas { new DateTime(2020, 12, 25):d MMM yyyy}");
 ```

-If you look at the output, it looks something like this.
+If you look at the output, it looks something like this:

 ![](../images/2020/06/StringBuilderOutput.png)